machal/cssmine-content/fallback-strategie.md

 Fallback Strategy For Older Browsers
 ====================================

-One of the nicer features of HTML and CSS is *dinosaur-resistance*.
-You can use awesome CSS3 or HTML5 features and you will not break the basic principle of a web site in older browsers.
+One of the nice features of HTML and CSS is *dinosaur-resistance* as I like to call it.
+You can use awesome CSS3 or HTML5 features and you will not break the basic principle of a web site in older browsers because they will simply ignore them.

 Well, if you try at least a little.